SquaresAndCubes/sts9_3/README.md

 Hello,

 Welcome to the STS9 setlist/statistics web project.
 The purpose of this project is to build a central setlists database for the band Sound Tribe Sector 9.
-I have found there is not really a good comprehensive site.
 My goal is to archive as much data as possible and have many statistics available to users.
-Right now the database contains ~1350 shows.
+Right now the database contains ~1480 shows.

 A litte background and information about the project.